michael-trullion/mcp-servers/README.md

 npm run dev -- [server-name]
 ```

-For example, to run the github server:
+For example, to run the postgres server:

 ```
-npm run dev -- github
+npm run dev -- postgres
 ```

 ### Running All Servers